 How to treat scoliosis symptoms

 Scoliosis symptoms can often be treated with a range of conservative treatments, like physical therapy, muscle conditioning, non-steroidal anti-inflammatory drugs and epidural steroid injections.
 In severe cases, however, surgery may become a consideration.
 If you have decided that you need surgical treatment, but are searching for a minimally invasive means of addressing your spinal curvature or spinal nerve compression, consider exploring the many outpatient procedures offered at Laser Spine Institute.
-Our innovative approach to treating adult scoliosis symptoms offers a variety of benefits over highly invasive traditional open spine fusion, so contact us to learn more and to receive a complimentary review of your MRI or CT scan.
+Our innovative approach to treating adult scoliosis symptoms offers a variety of benefits over highly invasive traditional open spine fusion, so contact us for your MRI review to determine if you are a candidate for minimally invasive surgery.